konekoya/Bible/README.md

 #TODOs
 - fullscreen mode with chrome when click on black mode, check this and see if we can implement this in major browsers http://stackoverflow.com/questions/7836204/chrome-fullscreen-api
-- scrollbar improvement
+- scrollbar improvement - make one with vanilla JavaScript
 - reading mode is needed
-- fix csslint reports errors in CSS and we should have something like csslintrc??
+- fix black mode issue... the interval function shouldn't fire
-- Google font fallback, also we need a solution for CDN resouces witout internet connection
+- Google font fallback, also we need a solution for CDN resources without internet connection
 - testing on the desktop computer of Church to fix RWD and font face issues
-- need to fix font awesome path problem with gulp, and move font awsome resources to production directory
+- need to fix font awesome path problem with gulp, and move font awesome resources to production directory
 - bind the toggle light event on button not on window load
 - fix theme switch issue with Ordered list
 - page navigation on left and right side of the browsers, this should only be showing on desktop not for mobile devices